 I never thought I would have a vegetable garden in my backyard this year.
 It seemed like this silly thing that I would finally, finally get to when the deck and kitchen were both finished, the shed was built and the porch was stained.
 My dad grows enough vegetables to feed 75 or more people, so I figured I could just glom onto that and be satisfied.
-And hilariously (!!), right at this second I have a thriving vegetable garden, no shed or deck to really speak of, a kitchen that STILL isn’t totally finished, and we have the most unintentionally distressed-looking porch floor (oh, and my dad still brings me stuff from his garden anyway).
-Priorities are a funny thing that creep in when you’re not looking.
+But currently I have a thriving vegetable garden, no shed or deck to really speak of, a kitchen that still isn’t totally finished, and we have the most unintentionally distressed-looking porch floor.
+Priorities hehe.

-So now, even when there’s “nothing to eat” we have a hundred square feet of total edibles just getting bigger and riper by the day.
-It’s true that at any given moment there’s some urgent thing that needs to be fixed, tidied, cleaned, shopped for, photographed, edited etc., but we almost always make time to eat well–even if the loosest translation of that means tossing a couple kale leaves into a daily smoothie because uuuuum, vitamins?
-Yeah, let’s go with that.
-If you have some good and honest food at hand, even just a little bit, you can inspire yourself to make the time.
+It’s true that at any given moment there’s some urgent thing that needs to be fixed, tidied, cleaned, shopped for, photographed, edited etc., but we almost always make time to eat well–even if the loosest translation of that means tossing a couple kale leaves into a daily smoothie because vitamins!
+It is a privilege to grow and find time to cook.

 And this stew!
 It’s a good one–nice and spicy with tons of vegetable goodness.
 I was scanning through the ingredients thinking that I had most of what was called for (fresh beans, corn, tomatoes, shallots, garlic, chilies), knowing that I would substitute a couple things based on what I had in the garden.
-Swiss chard instead of napa cabbage and bok choy, eggplant for the mushrooms, maybe some extra carrots and some sliced up chard stems too.
-I was a only a little bit worried that I would change the intended flavours slightly.
-But Erin condones the switch ups!
+Chard instead of napa cabbage and bok choy, eggplant for the mushrooms, maybe some extra carrots and some sliced up chard stems too.
+Erin condones the switch ups!
 It’s an all season-approachable dish that mostly relies on the flavour base of fragrant coconut oil, chilies, onions, garlic and tamari.
 The sharp edge of heat and little bit of bite from the vegetables makes this stew glow with vitality.
 It’s hard to stop eating it–just feel good food through and through.
-Some coconut oil-browned cashews and shallots get sprinkled on top and that textural/flavour contrast is so bang on.
-It’s all just right for the slowly cooling nights ’round here.
+Some coconut oil-browned cashews and shallots get sprinkled on top and that textural/flavour contrast is perfect.

 from Erin Scott’s Yummy Supper

-notes: Erin’s recipe calls for chicken as well.
+NOTES: Erin’s recipe calls for chicken as well.
 I just went with the goodness of the veggies, but you could easily add diced tofu or chickpeas if you’d like a little extra protein in this stew.
 She notes a little tip in the book that I completely agree with: have all of your ingredients chopped and ready to go once you have the stove turned on.
 The whole thing goes pretty quick.
-Also, serve this with some cooked rice if you’re feelin’ it.
+Also, serve this with some cooked rice if you like.

 1/4 cup + 2 tsp coconut oil